dfki-ric-underactuated-lab/skidy/README.md

   g: 9.81
 ```

-Under the optional `assignments` keyword you can create an dictionary which maps the symbolic values to numeric values.
+Under the optional `assignments` keyword you can create a dictionary which maps the symbolic values to numeric values.
 These numeric values will be used as default values for the parameters in the generated code.
 #### 2.1.2.
 Code generation using YAML

 To start the code generation process use: